 Hard delimited files have a printable character as a delimiter between elements.
 Two delimiters without intervening data between them will be interpreted as a missing.
-If \n is specified as a delimiter, the file should have one element per line and blank lines will be considered missings.
+If n is specified as a delimiter, the file should have one element per line and blank lines will be considered missings.
 Otherwise, delimiters must be printable characters.
 The dot'.' is illegal and will always be interpreted as a missing value.
-To specify the backslash as a delimiter, use \n .
-If \n is specified as a delimiter, the file will be assumed to contain one case or record per line with commas between elements and no comma at the end of the line
+To specify the backslash as a delimiter, use N. If r is specified as a delimiter, the file will be assumed to contain one case or record per line with commas between elements and no comma at the end of the line.

 For hard delimited files the delimit subcommand is used with the invar command.
 The delimit subcommand has two optional parameters.
 The first parameter is the delimiter.
 The default is a comma.
 The second parameter is an 'N'.
-If the second parameter is present, ATOG will expect N-1 delimiters will expect a file like this:
+If the second parameter is present, ATOG will expect N delimiters.
+If it is not present, ATOG will expect N-1 delimiters.